KeithBurghardt/MultiplexExperiment/Data and Protocol/README.md

 - FractionSpillover: Fraction spillover of a node in a layer (if degree is 0, this value is undefined)

-- gender: subject's gender (if stated)
+- gender: Subject's gender (if stated)

-- year: what year, e.g., freshman in college (if stated)
+- year: What year, e.g., freshman in college (if stated).
+These are words copied from the raw data, but we clean it for analysis by putting. e.g., "Fresh", "fresh", "freshman", etc., into 1 category.

-- major: what major if they are in college
+- major: What major if they are in college.
+These are words copied from the raw data, but we clean it for analysis by putting. e.g., "Bio", "bio", "Biology", etc., into 1 category.
+Some subjects have 2 majors, but these are rare.